 There are several budget-friendly transportation options in the Twin Cities, including public transit, biking, and walking.

 The Metro Transit system offers affordable bus and light rail service throughout the region, with fares starting at just $2.

-For those who prefer to walk, the Twin Cities have an extensive network of trails and sidewalks, making it easy to explore on foot.
+The Twin Cities have many trails and sidewalks, making it easy to explore on foot.

-No matter what your interests, the Twin Cities are an exciting destination for budget-conscious travelers and families looking for a fun day out.
+The Twin Cities is an exciting place for budget-conscious travelers and families looking for a fun day out, regardless of their interests.